 Q: What aspects of the industry or just hospitality, in general, excites you?

 JS: The reason I continued to work in hospitality is strategic.
 I don’t like selling things, I don’t sell pens; I sell experiences.
 And that is the one thing that makes the hospitality industry unique.
-So you’re staying in a hotel, you’re selling the use of a bed for a night but if you are only selling a bed no one would ever pay a thousand dollars for a night to stay in the hotel.
+Say, you’re staying in a hotel, you’re selling the use of a bed for a night but if you are only selling a bed no one would ever pay a thousand dollars for a night to stay in the hotel.
 It’s way more than that and that’s what I love about the hospitality process.
 It’s one of the only things that will be extremely difficult to automate 100 percent.
 You know that making of pens can be automated.
 The sales process doesn’t need to involve humans at all.
 But, I think that at least in my lifetime there’s always going to be this part of hospitality which is human-driven.

 It’s that interaction, it’s that experience you get from how someone treats you, how someone acts or how someone provides for you that extra pillow in the middle of the night or whatever that part of the experience is; it’s the entertainer, the singer at the resort, the lifeguard at the pool.
 All that is creating an experience and that’s what I love about hospitality.
 That entire process that people go through during an experience at a restaurant is not just the food that they eat, it’s like, did they call to get a reservation?
 Was the call then confirmed?
 Do you have an App?
 It’s completely immersing yourself into the guest experience.